GrinonBarrett/Taksidos/Core Rules/0=Basics/Conditions.md

  * 3: Character stumbles, becoming prone.
 If they were already prone, they instead are made vulnerable.
  * 4: They lose a hitpoint.
 If they have no hitpoints remaining, they are dazed for a number of rounds equal to the points of failure.
 This is cumulative with future results.

 3 critical successes will end the condition, as can proper medical care.
-An affect which could restore a wound can remove this conditition instead.
+An effect which could restore a wound can remove this conditition instead.

 Multiple instances of hemorrhage can be applied to the same creature.